naheim/seyibExercises/RExercises/logisticRegression.md

 summary(maasGlm) # view a summary of the results
 ````

 The Summary function provides a summary of the regression output.
 The main part of the summary to pay attention to is the table called 'Coefficients'.
 You can view the coefficients on their own by calling" ``summary(maasGlm)$coefficients``.
 The first row in this table coresonds to the intercept of the logistic resion equation The intercept is analagous to the intercept of the standard linear regression equation, but doesn't have much practical interpretation so we'll ignore it.
 Instead we'll focus on the second row, which is the coefficient for body size (analagous to the slope in a standard linear equation).
 The coefficient is actually the log-odds associated with size.
-The log-odds for size in our example is 0.14.
-This means that for ...
+The log-odds for size in our example is 0.14088.

 7) Now let's add the logistic regression to your plot.